into your inbox

-On the first Monday of the tournament, Osaka announced that she never intended to create the controversy it had generated and decided to withdraw from the event after revealing that she had suffered from long bouts of depression.
-At this point, it is unclear when Osaka would return to the tour and she announced soon after that she would not be playing at Wimbledon.
+On the first Monday of the tournament, Osaka announced that she had never intended to create the controversy it had generated and decided to withdraw from the event after revealing that she had suffered from long bouts of depression.
+She announced soon after that she would not be playing at Wimbledon.

 What happened to Naomi Osaka at the Olympics?

 Osaka had the honour of lighting the Olympic flame in Tokyo at the opening ceremony and then played in the singles event.
 She reached the third round but was then upset by Marketa Vondrousova, the Czech going on to win the silver medal.
-She lost in the third round in Cincinnati but is due to defend her US Open title this month.
+She lost in the third round in Cincinnati.

 How many Grand Slam titles has Naomi Osaka won?